BioBoost/cat_server/README.md

 ## API

+Actions against the API are most of the time confirmed on the player topic `oop2/cat/players/snarly` where `snarly` is the name of the player.
+So it is always a good idea to first subscribe to this topic and act upon the received messages at this topic.

-### Joining an existing channel
+### Joining a  channel

-Before you can join a game, you need to join an existing channel.
+Before starting a game, all players that wish to play together need to join the same channel.
+If the channel does not exist yet, the channel is automatically created by the first player requesting to join it.

 Topic: `oop2/cat/join`